 I write long articles delving into latest medical research, and am not afraid to cover sensitive topics such as dying, ethical issues such as do not resuscitate orders and pieces where medical opinion is divided such as HRT or antidepressant therapy.

 I can work to very short deadlines or set aside time for detailed research, accessing the latest scientific papers and interviewing patients and families (in my role as a nurse) and medical professionals.
-In 2016, I was honoured to interview a consultant neurologist and a haemophilia scientist.
+Interviews have included those with a geneticist, a consultant neurologist and a haemophilia scientist.
 I maintain close ties with many Oxford-based medics and scientists, ready to provide expert opinion to support my writing.more

 Writing three times each month for the Reader's Digest online (since 2015), I explore human diseases and their drug treatments; I also marvel at the human body.